Dietrich Fischer-Dieskau: Retirement

+Personal life

+In 1949, Fischer-Dieskau married the cellist Irmgard Poppen; they had three sons: Mathias (a stage designer), Martin (a conductor), and Manuel (a cellist with the Cherubini Quartet).
+Irmgard died in 1963 of complications following childbirth.
+Fischer-Dieskau was later married to the actress Ruth Leuwerik, from 1965 to 1967, and Kristina Pugell, from 1968 to 1975.
+In 1977 he married the soprano Júlia Várady.

+His older brother Klaus Fischer-Dieskau was a Berlin choral director who conducted for Fischer-Dieskau several times, including in his only recording of a passion by Heinrich Schütz in 1961.

+Fischer-Dieskau smoked during a large part of his career.
+In an interview with B.Z.-News aus Berlin in 2002 he said, "I quit smoking 20 years ago.
+I smoked for 35 years, and then stopped in a single day."

+On 18 May 2012, Fischer-Dieskau died in his sleep at his home in Berg, Upper Bavaria, 10 days before his 87th birthday.

 Recognition

 Throughout his career, his musicianship and technique were frequently described as flawless by critics.
 As Greg Sandow of Opera News put it, "Overall, his technique is breath-taking; someone should build a monument to it."

-As 'the world's greatest Lieder singer' (Time magazine), he regularly sold out concert halls all over the world until his retirement at the end of 1992.
+As "the world's greatest Lieder singer" (Time magazine), he regularly sold out concert halls all over the world until his retirement at the end of 1992.
 The precisely articulated accuracy of his performances, in which text and music were presented as equal partners, established standards that endure today.
 The current widespread interest in German Romantic art song is mainly due to his efforts.
 Perhaps most admired as a singer of Schubert Lieder, Fischer-Dieskau had, according to critic Joachim Kaiser, only one really serious competitor – himself, as over the decades he set new standards, explored new territories and expressed unanticipated feelings and emotions.

 Few artists achieve the level of recognition, admiration and influence of Fischer-Dieskau, and even fewer live to see that influence realised during their own lifetime.
 Ushering in the modern recording era, he challenged our perception and processes of how recordings could be made, explored the possibilities of modern recording and exploited the potential for the popularity of classical music – and all this while setting standards of artistic achievement, integrity, risk-taking, and of the aesthetic ideal that became our new norm.
 Whenever we bask in the beauty of his tone, revere the probing, questioning power of his intellect, or simply wonder at the astonishing physical abilities throughout all that he has achieved in his long recording career, we must also pause and say THANK YOU to this great artist, whose legacy, like a great and bright star lighting the way for those who follow in his passion for singing, is exemplary in every way.—Thomas Hampson, May 2012, Hall of Fame, Gramophone Magazine.